Invoicing for Video Production

 Invoicing Built for Video Production Companies

 Video production invoicing has to account for crew day rates, equipment rentals, talent fees, location permits, and post-production hours, each with different markup structures and payment timelines.
-Your producers, videographers, editors, and motion graphics artists handle project-based with pre-production, production, and post-production phases that each follow different recognition and billing rules, demanding invoicing workflows purpose-built for that complexity.
+A single shoot day might involve a $2,000 crew rate, $800 in equipment rental, $500 in location fees, and $300 in talent costs — four line items with different markup rules that must reconcile on one invoice.
 A single video project involves pre-production planning, shoot days with crew and gear, and weeks of post-production editing and revisions.
 AgencyPro lets you build invoices that mirror this production arc, with line items for script development, location fees, production day rates, editing sessions, color grading, and sound mixing.
 Equipment rentals and talent fees appear as transparent pass-through costs alongside your creative direction charges.
 Video production carries high upfront costs—crew, equipment, location deposits—that agencies typically pay before receiving client payment.
 Slow invoicing widens this cash gap and forces production companies to limit the number of concurrent projects they can take on.
 Studios that delay billing until final delivery lose access to working capital for 60–90 days per project, restricting growth capacity during their busiest production seasons.

 Why Video Production Companies Need Better Invoicing